-Hustling is the art of working extremely hard and extremely smart—doing things that most people wouldn’t bother to because they’re not relentlessly opportunistic.
+Hustling is the art of working extremely hard and extremely smart, doing things most people wouldn’t bother with because they’re not relentlessly opportunistic.
 In our context, hustling involves going out and finding the work directly.
-For example, finding websites or businesses that desperately need your services.
+For example, finding websites or small businesses that desperately need your services.
 Does your favorite pub have a terrible site?
 Why not talk to the owners and convince them they need you to fix it?

-If you have the right personality, and the drive, this can be an extremely effective method to whip up some initial work.
-It just isn’t particularly glamorous.
-It also requires your repeated, hands-on time and energy.
+If you have the right personality and the drive, this can be an extremely effective method to whip up some initial work.
+It isn’t particularly glamorous and it requires your repeated, hands-on time and energy.
 (In contrast, writing blog posts or setting up a portfolio can attract customers for years to come.)
-The success rate of in-person contact, however, is much higher.
+But the success rate of in-person contact is much higher.
 The trade-off is lower volume.

 Just don’t be the door-to-door salesman who pours dirt on people’s carpets.
-Only approach people who truly need and can benefit from your services.
+Approach people who truly need and can benefit from your services.

-If you’re sitting at home, desperately hoping clients are going to come to you, I have news for you: They won’t come if you haven’t given them a reason to.
-You have to put yourself out there to start, and show prospective clients that you have tangible and valuable skills to offer.
+If you’re sitting at home, desperately hoping clients will come to you, I have news for you: They won’t come if you haven’t given them a reason to.
+You have to start by putting yourself out there and showing prospective clients the tangible and valuable skills you have to offer.